Rio Tinto (corporation): 20th century expansion and development

 The company's failure to diversify during this period led to the slow decline of the company among the ranks of international mining firms.
 However, this changed in 1925, when Sir Auckland Geddes succeeded Lord Alfred Milner as chairman.
 Geddes and the new management team he installed focused on diversification of the company's investment strategy and the introduction of organisational and marketing reforms.
 Geddes led the company into a series of joint ventures with customers in the development of new technologies, as well as exploration and development of new mines outside of Spain.
 Between 1925 and 1931, Geddes recruited two directors: JN Buchanan (finance director) and RM Preston (commercial director), as well as other executives involved with technical and other matters.

-Perhaps most significant was the company's investment in copper mines in Northern Rhodesia, later Zambia, which it eventually consolidated into the Rhokana Corporation.
-These and later efforts at diversification eventually allowed the company to divest from the Rio Tinto mine in Spain.
-By the 1950s, Franco's nationalistic government had made it increasingly difficult to exploit Spanish resources for the profit of foreigners.
-Rio Tinto Company, supported by its international investments, was able to divest two-thirds of its Spanish operations in 1954 and the remainder over the following years.

-Major mergers and acquisitions

-Like many major mining companies, Rio Tinto has historically grown through a series of mergers and acquisitions.

-Early acquisitions

 The company's first major acquisition occurred in 1929, when the company issued stock for the purpose of raising 2.5 million pounds to invest in Northern Rhodesian copper mining companies, which was fully invested by the end of 1930.
 The Rio Tinto company consolidated its holdings of these various firms under the Rhokana Corporation by forcing the various companies to merge.